trinker/termco/README.md

 likely want fewer tags assigned to each element.
 If the model is tagging many tags to each element it is not able to discriminate well.
-The `as_terms` + `plot_freq` function provides a visual representation of the model's ability to discriminate.
+The `as_terms` + `plot_freq` function provides a visual representation of the model’s ability to discriminate.
 The output is a bar plot showing the distribution of the number of tags at the element level.
 The goal is to have a larger density at 1 tag.
 Note that the plot also gives a view of coverage, as the zero bar shows the frequency of elements that could not be tagged.
-Our model has a larger distribution of 1 tag compared to the &gt;1 tag distributions, though the coverage is very poor.
+Our model has a larger distribution of 1 tag compared to the  &gt; 1 tag distributions, though the coverage is very poor.
 As the number of tags increases the ability of the model to discriminate typically lessens.
 There is often a trade off between model coverage and discrimination.